What to Wear When Traveling Internationally

 But if you were hoping for a little more advice on how not to look like a tourist, here are my tips (skewed slightly by my own preferences) for packing comfortably and looking normal:

-• Bring a pair of dressier shoes just in case.
-When I was in England, it didn’t matter what you were wearing, as long a bag with a red circle around itas you had black shoes.
+- Bring a pair of dressier shoes just in case.
+When I was in England, it didn’t matter what you were wearing, as long as you had black shoes.
 Otherwise, many bars and jazz clubs were off limits.

 Do you have a set of guidelines you use when determining what to wear siteseeing internationally?